lacoseismic/nshmp-haz/docs/pages/Building-&-Running.md

 ## Build and Run Locally

-Building and running *nshmp-haz* requires prior installation of Git and Java.
-Please see the [developer basics](developer-basics) page for system configuration guidance.
+Building and running *nshmp-haz-v2* requires prior installation of Git and Java.
+Please see the [developer basics](./Developer-Basics.md) page for system configuration guidance.

 ### Building

-Navigate to a location on your system where you want *nshmp-haz* code to reside, clone the repository, and compile:
+Navigate to a location on your system where you want *nshmp-haz-v2* code to reside, clone the repository, and compile:

 ```bash